-The 8.2 system release installation discs, both CentOS and Red Hat, are created using dual layer technology and require a drive that is dual layer-capable to read the data correctly.
+The 8.4 system release installation discs for Rocky, CentOS and Red Hat, are created using Blu-Ray technology and require a Bluray drive to read the data correctly.

 Copying ISO Images From Existing ISO Images

 If you already have the required media in ISO format on disk, Architect can import the ISO by creating Architect-specific copies of the ISO images; copying is useful when the original ISO images may be removed or unavailable at some point in the future.